sonata-project/dev-kit/CONTRIBUTING.md

 Want to contribute?
 Please read the [following documentation](templates/project/CONTRIBUTING.md) first.

-This is the only documentation you have to refer.
+This is the only documentation you have to refer to.